Archive for the 'Feeder' Tag

 Pricing & Upgrades

 Feeder 4.3 is a free update for all existing Feeder 4 users.
 Feeder 4 is $39.99 and is available from Reinvented Software and the Mac App Store.
-Feeder 3 users can upgrade for $19.99 unless you purchased Feeder 3 in the last year, in which case it is a free upgrade.
+Feeder 3 users can upgrade for $19.99 unless you purchased Feeder 3 in its final year, in which case it is a free upgrade.
 Upgrades are only available from Reinvented Software, not the Mac App Store.
 See the Feeder support page for more information about upgrading from Feeder 3.
 To download a 15-day trial and see a full list of changes, see the Feeder downloads page.

 Feeder 4.2